Welcome to the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Chemical and Radiation Threats and Hazards.

 - What are the mechanisms of neurotoxicity of certain high toxicity chemicals and chemical warfare agents?

-- Can we design/identify molecules that simulate or efficiently absorb and decompose high toxicity agents to develop safe decontamination protocols?
+- Can we design/identify molecules that simulate or absorb and decompose high toxicity agents to develop safe decontamination protocols?

 - Which high toxicity agents are present in the environment and pose a greater risk in drinking water supplies?